DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <ul>
 <li>Added "link rel="preload" as="image" href="path-to-your-image.jpg"" to "head" element of all pages in order to improve the LCP.
 Integrating this pushed lighthouse performacen rate of the homepage up to 83%.
 Source: Microsoft copilot, search query: "What does it mean to "preload" an image to improve LCP?"</li>
+<li>Added width: 120px to logo in the navbar to improve Lighthouse performance score.</li>
 </ul>

 <!-- Add screenshot -->